Poverty Rate

 How is it measured?

 Poverty rates are from U.S. Census Bureau American Community Survey (ACS) five-year estimates.
-Note that the ACS five-year estimates are produced over a five-year time period and can only be compared to non-overlapping five-year estimates (for example: 2006-2010 and 2011-2015).
+Note that the ACS five-year estimates are produced over a five-year period and can only be compared with non-overlapping five-year estimates (for example, 2006-2010 and 2011-2015).
 Rates reported by the U.S. Census Bureau are derived from answers to ACS questions regarding household income, age, and family composition.
-Income includes “before-tax earnings, unemployment compensation, workers' compensation, Social Security, Supplemental Security Income, public assistance, veterans' payments, survivor benefits, pension or retirement income, interest, dividends, rents, royalties, income from estates, trusts, educational assistance, alimony, child support, assistance from outside the household, and other miscellaneous sources”.
-According to the U.S. Census Bureau, a family is considered below the poverty level if their annual household income falls below a threshold that is based on annual income, age, and family size.
-For example, the poverty threshold for a family of five with three related children under 18 years in 2021 was $32,470.
+Income includes “before tax earnings, unemployment compensation, workers' compensation, Social Security, Supplemental Security Income, public assistance, veterans' payments, survivor benefits, pension or retirement income, interest, dividends, rents, royalties, income from estates, trusts, educational assistance, alimony, child support, assistance from outside the household, and other miscellaneous sources”.
+According to the U.S. Census Bureau, a family is considered below the poverty level if its annual household income falls below a threshold based on income, age, and family size.
+For example, the poverty threshold for a family of five with three related children under 18 years in 2023 was $36,580.